manferlo81/bundlib/README.md

 ### Advanced Configuration

-Advanced configuration can be done using the `"bundlib"` field in your `package.json` or by using one of the [configuration files](#configuration-files).
+Advanced configuration can be done using the `"bundlib"` field in your `package.json` or by using one of the supported [configuration files](#configuration-files).

 #### Configuration in `package.json`